peteroupc/encoding/docs/PeterO.ArrayWriter.md

 Writes an 8-bit byte to the array.

-Writes an 8-bit byte to the array.

-Writes an 8-bit byte to the array.

-Writes an 8-bit byte to the array.

 <b>Parameters:</b>

  * <i>byteValue</i>: An integer containing the byte to write.
-Only the lower 8 bits of this alue will be used.

- * <i>byteValue</i>: An integer containing the byte to write.
-Only the lower 8 bits of this alue will be used.

- * <i>byteValue</i>: An integer containing the byte to write.
-Only the lower 8 bits of this alue will be used.

- * <i>byteValue</i>: An integer containing the byte to write.
-Only the lower 8 bits of this alue will be used.
+Only the lower 8 bits of this value will be used.